AnoushkaTripathi/VSD_SQUADRON_MINI_RISCV_RESEARCH_INTERNSHIP/README.md

 # TASK 2
 # Understanding Binary Neural Network
 Reference https://neptune.ai/blog/binarized-neural-network-bnn-and-its-implementation-in-ml

-Binarized Neural Network (BNN) comes from a paper by Courbariaux, Hubara, Soudry, El-Yaniv, and Bengio from 2016.
-It introduced a new method to train neural networks, where weights and activations are binarized at train time and then used to compute the gradients.
-This way, memory size is reduced, and bitwise operations improve power efficiency.
-GPUs consume huge amounts of power, making it difficult for neural networks to be trained on low-power devices.
-BNNs can reduce power consumption by more than 32 times.
+## Binarized Neural Network (BNN)

+Binarized Neural Networks (BNNs) were introduced in a 2016 paper by Courbariaux, Hubara, Soudry, El-Yaniv, and Bengio.
+This innovative approach involves training neural networks with binarized weights and activations.

+### Key Points of BNNs:

+1. **Binarization of Weights and Activations:**
+   - During training, weights and activations are binarized to either -1 or 1.
+This reduces the memory needed to store these values compared to floating-point numbers.

+2. **Efficiency Improvements:**
+   - The binarized values enable the use of bitwise operations instead of complex arithmetic operations.
+Bitwise operations are much faster and consume less power.
+   - This results in improved power efficiency, essential for training neural networks on low-power devices like mobile phones and embedded systems.
+BNNs can reduce power consumption by over 32 times compared to traditional neural networks.

+3. **Faster Training:**
-The paper showed that a binary matrix multiplication could be used to reduce the train time, which made it possible to train BNN on MNIST 7 times faster, achieving near state-of-the-art results.
+   - The paper demonstrated that binary matrix multiplication can significantly speed up the training process.
+For instance, training a BNN on the MNIST dataset was shown to be 7 times faster than traditional methods while still achieving near state-of-the-art results.

+### Benefits of BNNs:

+- **Reduced Memory Usage:** Using binary values significantly reduces the neural network's memory footprint.
+- **Increased Speed:** Simpler binary operations enable faster computation.
+- **Lower Power Consumption:** Bitwise operations lead to lower power usage, making BNNs suitable for low-power devices.

 ### Deterministic Function
 ![image](https://github.com/user-attachments/assets/af0d9f49-3acf-4674-89af-df84ad771271)